-19 Directives to HCA are outlined in SB 5335 under Sec.
+18 Directives to HCA are outlined in SB 5335 under Sec.
 113.

-20 SB 5399 stipulates that all residents would be eligible for coverage and access to care through a unified financing system once the necessary federal authority has become available.
+19 SB 5399 stipulates that all residents would be eligible for coverage and access to care through a unified financing system once the necessary federal authority has become available.

-21 In the Commission's preliminary assessment, direct reimbursement surfaced as the most feasible option to include Medicare enrollees in a state-based universal health care system.
+20 In the Commission's preliminary assessment, direct reimbursement surfaced as the most feasible option to include Medicare enrollees in a state-based universal health care system.
 However, this could be explored in conjunction with a waiver to contain costs.
 Additionally, the Commission did not remove for consideration a state-designed and operated MA-PD plan, though this requires further analysis.

-22 More details will be developed once benefits and services and other design components are successful, the federal government may require the program to be tested and operational before considering granting a waiver.
+21 More details will be developed once benefits and services and other design components are determined.